Hendis-creator/Hennesysdisla.github.io/README.md

 Prior to ArmHug, at
       <a href="https://www.sermo.com" target="_blank" rel="noopener">SERMO</a>
-      : I was a Customer Success Manager, I elevated client satisfaction from 67% to 95% by introducing success milestones and expectation alignment, securing $130,000 in additional subscription renewal revenue and Retention through improved outcomes in less than 3 months.
+      : I was a Customer Success Manager, I elevated client satisfaction from 67% to 95% by introducing success milestones and expectation alignment, securing $130,000 in additional subscription renewal revenue and retention through improved outcomes in less than 3 months.

 Prior to SERMO, I was a research scientist at
      <a href="https://www.mountsinai.org" target="_blank" rel="noopener">Mount Sinai Hospital</a>.